CVHub520/X-AnyLabeling/docs/en/image_classifier.md

 ## Left Panel - Image Preview Area

-- **Filename and Progress Indicator**: Displays the current image filename and its position within the dataset (e.g., "husky.png (1/3) ✅" or "ragdoll.png (3/3) ❌").
+- **Filename and Progress Indicator**: Displays the current image filename and its position in the dataset (for example, `husky.png (1/3)`).
 - **Image Preview Area**: Centers the image with adaptive scaling.
 When labels are selected, the label text appears in real-time at the top-right corner of the preview area for quick verification.

 > [!TIP]
-> ✅ indicates the current image has been annotated
+> ✅ indicates an annotated image; ❌ indicates an unannotated image.
-> ❌ indicates the current image has not been annotated

 ## Right Panel - Annotation Control Area